libanjama02/Multimodal-Gestural-Analysis/Project Documentation.md

 #### GradientBoosting.py

 1. **Model Description**:
     Gradient Boosting constructs a strong predictive model by optimizing the shortcomings of a collection of weaker models.
-It's computationally more expensive but is known to yields better results.[14]
+It is targeted to be used by larger and more complex datasets[14].
 2. **Hyperparameters**:
     The model was implemented with default hyperparameters.